Agrabski/C-equals-1/Docs/Language/BasicConcepts.md

 C-=-1 is designed to be executable as a standalone, binary file, as well as an interpreted language.
 Some operations, like memory allocation, may be performed differently depending on whether the program is in binary form or is interpreted.

+## Indentations

+Programs should be indented using the `tab` (`\t`, or unicode `0x09` character).
+Programs indented using any number of spaces are mallformed, their behaviour is undefined.

 ## Assembly

 ## Namespace